-DISMISSAL APPEALS COMMITTEE TERMS OF REFERENCE
+Signed Chair of Governors DISMISSAL APPE EALS COMMITTEE TERMS OF REFERENCE To hear appeals from any me Committee.
 To hear appeals from any member of staff who objects to a decision of the Staff Dismissal Committee.

-The members of the Dismissals Appeals Committee will be three governors not connected with any previous Hearing relating to the Appeal.

-The quorum will be 50% of committee members, rounded up, but not less than the number of governors who heard the matter in the Staff Dismissal Committee (and different governors and not the Principal).

-Co-opted Governors: Anita Cartledge and Susan Jones Parent Governors: Sigurjon Kristjansson and Huma Rasheed

-These Terms of Reference were discussed and approved by the Governing Body on March 25th, 2020.

-PUPIL DISCIPLINE COMMITTEE TERMS OF REFERENCE

-Quorum: Three governors.
+The members of the Dismiss any previous Hearing relating als Appeals Committee will be three governors not connected with g to the Appeal. ommittee members, rounded up, but not less than the number of tter in the Staff Dismissal Committee (and different governors and Co-opted Governors: Parent Governors: Susan Jones Sigurjon Kristjansson and Huma Rasheed These Terms of Reference w 2020. vere discussed and approved by the Governing Body on March 25th, Signed Chair of Governors PUPIL DISCIPLINE COM MITTEE TERMS OF REFERENCE Quorum: Three governors.
 The Committee must consist of three or five members of the governing body but not the Principal.
 To review the use of exclusion within the school, including considering the views of the parent of an excluded pupil, and deciding whether or not to confirm exclusions of more than five days or where a pupil would miss an opportunity to take a public examination.

-The members of the Pupil Discipline Committee are:

-Co-opted Governors: Anita Cartledge and Susan Jones Parent Governors: Sigurjon Kristjansson and Huma Rasheed

-These Terms of Reference were discussed and approved by the Governing Body on March 25th 2020.
+The members of the Pupil Discipline Committee are: Co-opted Governors: Parent Governors: Susan Jones Sigurjon Kristjansson and Huma Rasheed The quorum will be 50% of co ommittee members, rounded up.
+These Terms of Reference were discussed and approved by the Governing Body on March 25 th 2020.